ahmednafies/Fast_API_calculator/README.md

 ## Future Improvements

-### Factorial and Fibonacci
-* storing values in an in-memory db like memcached or redis instead of global variables

 ### Monitoring
 For now I am just returning the time taken to execute the function, but the problem is we don't know if for example it is faster or slower than before because